 Colonel Porter's death at the Battle of Cold Harbor was tragic, but the reactions of some of the survivors of his regiment was equally inspiring.

-The full article is available in the Spring 2018 Issue.
+The full content is available in the Spring 2018 Issue.

 With a seemingly endless number of works written in genres almost as numerous, Fletcher Pratt deserves his place among Western New York's noted literary figures.